Rapporter/rapport/_includes/installation.md

 install_github('rapport', 'aL3xa')
 {% endhighlight %}

+Or download the [sources in a zip file](https://github.com/aL3xa/rapport/zipball/master) and build manually.
+To do so, please unzip the file to an empty dir and run the following commands there:

+{% highlight plain %}
+R CMD build rapport
+R CMD INSTALL rapport_0.1.tar.gz
+{% endhighlight %}

+The [source code](https://github.com/aL3xa/rapport) is hosted on Github, feel free to read/use/fork the code (see: [Licence](#license) for details).

 *Rapport* heavily uses the following [R](http://www.r-project.org/) packages\*:
  * [ascii](http://cran.r-project.org/web/packages/ascii/index.html) by David Hajage,
  * [evaluate](http://cran.r-project.org/web/packages/evaluate/index.html) by Hadley Wickham,